atw1020/sente/readme.md

 [![pip](https://github.com/atw1020/sente/actions/workflows/pip.yml/badge.svg)](https://pypi.org/project/sente/)

 Sente (from the Japanese せんて/先手) is a general-purpose open-source python library for the ancient chinese board game Go/Badok/Weiqi.
+It allows for python code to simulate and play a game of Go and also read, edit and create SGF files.
 Sente is designed to be a Python 3 replacement for the [gomill](https://github.com/mattheww/gomill) library.
 In addition to supporting Python 3, Sente is written in C++ which allows AIs that use Sente to take advantage of C++'s superior performance.